zaherg/letsencrypt-for-local-development/README.md

 1. Docker
 2. Docker Compose
 3. Domain Name
-4. Digital Ocean account [referral link][]]
+4. Digital Ocean account [referral link][]

 ## Overall Steps to Implement

 1. Decide which [DNS provider][] you want to use, for me I use [Digital Ocean][]
-2. Add two DNS records to your domain name DNS record, which points to your computer IP.
+2. Add two DNS records to your domain name DNS record, which points to your computer IP, like : `*.domain.dev 192.168.1.10 / domain.dev 192.168.1.10`.
 3. Create a new environment file called `.env` which should be a copy from `.env.example` and update the values based on your project.

 If you want to run the example, make sure to have an environment file called `.env.minio` which should be a copy from `.env.minio.example`